jacquelin-doran/SpotMe/SpotMe.md

 ### Manage Connections/Initiate A Connection
 When nearby devices are found, the discoverer can initiate connections.
 *ENDPOINTDISCOVERYCALLBACK CODE TODO*
-After the discover ha requested a connection to an advertiser, both sides are notified of the connection initiated process via the onConnectioninitiated() method defined in the *ConnectionLifecycleCallback* callback.
+After the discover has requested a connection to an advertiser, both sides are notified of the connection initiated process via the onConnectioninitiated() method defined in the *ConnectionLifecycleCallback* callback.
 The callback is passed to the advertiser's startAdvertising() method and the discoverer's *requestConnection()* respectively.

 Both sides at this point can either accept or reject the connection, utilizing the *acceptConnection() and *rejectConnection()* to do so.
 The connection is symmetric, meaning both sides must accept to confirm the connection.
 Once a connection is accepted, the result is delivered to the *onConnectionResult()*
 Implement the callback as such: *CONNECTIONLIFECYCLECALLBACK CODE TODO*